sscheib/python-automation_hub_get_minimum_ansible_versions/README.md

 # About
-This script interates through all Ansible Collections which are available from the Ansible Automation Hub (console.redhat.com) in both the validated content and the certified content and prints out the minimal required Ansible Core version for the latest available collection version.
+This script iterates through all Ansible Collections which are available from the Ansible Automation Hub (console.redhat.com) in both the validated content and the certified content and prints out the minimal required Ansible Core version for the latest available collection version.